graveto/painters_log/README.md

 # painters_log
-Log to keep track of paint schemes for armies
+Application to keep track of paint schemes for armies